MISP/misp-website/content/blog/MISP.2.4.168.released.md

 - [CVE-2023-24027](https://cvepremium.circl.lu/cve/CVE-2023-24027) < MISP 2.4.168 - In app/webroot/js/action_table.js allows XSS via a network history name.
 - [CVE-2023-24028](https://cvepremium.circl.lu/cve/CVE-2023-24028) < MISP 2.4.168 - In app/Controller/Component/ACLComponent.php has incorrect access control for the decaying import function.

-Thanks to the reporter Cyber Controls from SIX Group and Dawid Czarnecki from Zigrin Security.
+Thanks to the reporter Cyber Controls from SIX Group and Dawid Czarnecki of Zigrin Security.

 A huge thanks to all the contributors and supporters of the MISP project.
-This release won't be possible by all the organisations and people supporting us to make MISP a reality.
+This release wouldn't be possible without the help of all the organisations and people supporting us to make MISP a reality.

-For more [details](https://www.misp-project.org/Changelog.txt) about changes in the MISP core software.
+Go to the detailed [changelog](https://www.misp-project.org/Changelog.txt) for more details about the changes to the MISP core software.

-# Other updates and changes in MISP project
+# Other updates and changes in the MISP project

 ## MISP Objects